idalina-sachango/genomics-annotation-app/README.md

 __Thaw Process__:

 * Messages coming into the thaw queue are read and I call `Glacier.describe_job` to check on the status of the previous restore job.
-Once the job is complete, I get the name of the file by querying the Dynao DB table for the job details, I grab the output of the archive retreival by calling `Glacier.get_job_output`, and finally, I put the file into the correct S3 bucket via `S3.put_object`, specifying the file body, the bucket name, and the key.
+Once the job is complete, I get the name of the file by querying the Dynamo DB table for the job details and grabbing "s3_key_result_file", I grab the output of the archive retreival by calling `Glacier.get_job_output`, and finally, I put the file into the correct S3 bucket via `S3.put_object` - specifying the file body, the bucket name, and the key when doing so.

 __Issues Encountered__: